thingsboard/thingsboard.github.io/docs/user-guide/provision-devices.md

 Since the devices are present in the DB, the **preProvisionAllowed** field is set to **true** in the provision profile that is used to provision those devices.
 Afterward, the devices send the provision request and receive their credentials in case of success.
 The devices now have the server-side attribute **provisionState** set to **provisioned**.
-The devices send another provision requests which are failed since the devices have been provisioned and attributes have already been persisted.
+The devices may send another provision requests which will be failed since the devices have been provisioned and attributes have already been persisted.

 ## Provision Request